shikha-16/Women-in-Technology/README.md

 ### GirlScript
 [GirlScript](https://www.girlscript.tech/home) is working to change lives by imparting tech education and relevant skills.
 GirlScript is a non-profit project to support women in technology.
 We do it by imparting skills online and offline.

+### SheGazette
+[She Gazette](https://shegazette.co/) is a community for female students.
+They provide constant reminders about year-round scholarships, conferences and other programs.
+The community helps students connect with past achievers to educate, equip and empower them.
+They endeavor to elevate the academic pursuits of ambitious students by guaranteeing awareness about opportunities, followed by constant guidance, and help women embrace technology.

 ### DevelopHER
 [DevelopHER](https://developher.com/about/) to champion tech women and mentor fellow female engineers on the importance of negotiation and building their worth.